Moishe House: Background and history

 In 2010, Moishe House began working with Birthright NEXT over Shabbat programming.
 According to Cygielman, the partnership is natural, given the high participation rate of Moishe House residents on Birthright trips.

 In 2017, it opened a house in Crown Heights, primarily for "Off the derech" individuals that have left Hasidic communities.
 In the same year, it started Camp Nai Nai Nai, a Jewish summer camp for adults in their 20s and 30s.

-In 2022, amid the Russo-Ukrainian War, the Moishe House in Kyiv in Ukraine responded to the realities of the war by welcoming displaced persons.
-As violence surged in Kharkiv, the local Moishe House had to close there.
-In response, a pod was opened in Chernivtsi.
+In 2022, amid the Russo-Ukrainian War, the Moishe House in Kyiv, Ukraine responded to the realities of the war by welcoming displaced persons.
+As violence surged in Kharkiv, the local Moishe House was forced to close; in response, a pod opened in Chernivtsi.
+Ukrainian Moishe House communities in Kyiv, Dnipro, and Odesa chose to remain open and pivoted to provide community services including food and medical supply distribution alongside their regular programming.

 The concept

 Three to five young adults turn their home into a Moishe House with the financial assistance and guidance of the organization.
 In exchange for a rent subsidy, the residents agree to host a specific number of programs per month (typically 5-7) such as holiday celebrations, community service and social events.
 Moishe House aims to promote new Jewish leadership by providing young adults the opportunity to create and develop their own communities.

 Moishe House focuses on creating community for Jewish young adults by allowing residents to design and lead programs and activities that they deem relevant and interesting, without regard to a specific branch of Judaism.
 These programs include Shabbat dinners, social action activities, and social events.